Breathing System Heater

 The disposable device is designed for single patient use in general respiratory procedures by general clinical staff for up to 30 days.

 The device is not exempt from design controls and will require design traceability documentation to be compliant with regulations.
-The developer should expect this work to add up to 10-20% to the program's nonrecurring engineering costs.
+The developer should expect this work to use 10-20% to the program's nonrecurring engineering costs.

 Regulation Assumptions: